-Device, Drug, and Biologic Combination Product Safety, Cybersecurity Risk Management and Assurance Cases
+Device, Drug, and Biologic Combination Product Safety, Cybersecurity Risk Management, Assurance Cases, Design Controls (DHF)

 Pre-Market Approval/Clearance Issue Resolution and Post-Market Issue Remediation

 Risk vs Clinical Benefit Analysis for Drug, Device, Biologic, and Combination Products

 Global Product Risk Management Compliance, Best Practices and Improvements

 Digital Health, Mobile Medical Apps, Connected Devices, and Artificial Intelligence(AI) System Safety, Cybersecurity, and Compliance

 Jessica Eisner, MD